 - 1 lemon, zested Add to list

-- 2 sheets Aussie Bakery frozen puff pastry, thawed Add to list
+- 2 sheets frozen puff pastry, thawed Add to list

 - Egg wash (1 egg beaten with 1 tablespoon water) Add to list

 Prepare the syrup: (You may do this step two days ahead as well.
 It will be quite thick once refrigerated, so let it come to room temperature before finishing the rolls.)
-In a heavy saucepan, combine the maple syrup, apple cider and the pecans.
-Bring this mixture to a boil and cook for 10 to 12 minutes, or until mixture is reduced by about half.
+In a small, heavy saucepan, combine maple syrup, apple cider and pecans.
+Bring mixture to a boil and cook for 10 to 12 minutes, or until it's reduced by about half.
 Stir in cranberries and lemon zest.
 Set aside to cool.

 For the pastries: (You may prepare these the day before, just be sure to refrigerate them right away.)
 Lay one sheet of pastry on a baking sheet lined with parchment or a silicone baking sheet.
-Brush very lightly with the egg wash.
+Brush very lightly with egg wash.

-Bake at 400° F for approximately 15 to 20 minutes or until deep golden brown.
+To bake the rolls: Bake at 400° F for 15 to 20 minutes or until deep golden brown.
 Allow to cool slightly, then cut each roll into 4 to 6 slices.
 Serve warm or at room temperature.